Example: the reference app

 2. Upload the audio

 Section titled “2.
-Upload the audio”The recorded blob goes to the audio route, which stores it and returns a reference you place in the post’s embed:
+Upload the audio”The recorded blob goes to the audio route, which hashes it, stores it content-addressed, and returns the canonical blob ref you place in the post’s embed verbatim:

-// POST /api/v1/audio/upload (multipart) → storage ref for the embedconst audio = await client.uploadAudio(blob);Audio is never inlined into the post.
-The post references it; playback later resolves to a short-lived signed URL.
+// POST /api/v1/audio/upload (multipart) → { $type: 'blob', ref: { $link: '<cid>' }, mimeType, size }const audio = await client.uploadAudio(blob);Audio is never inlined into the post.
+The post references it by content address (its CID); playback later resolves that reference to a short-lived signed URL.

 3. Create the post